Meet Madeline Serena, Director of Programs

 Each month we’ll be profiling a member of the Happy Hearts Fund team.
 Check back to get to know us a little better and find out what goes on behind the scenes at HHF!

 Madeline Serena is the Director of Programs for Happy Hearts Fund.
-Madeline joined HHF after working for the UN Special Envoy for Global Education and former Prime Minister of the UK, Gordon Brown, as well as A World at School where she built a global network of youth to advocate for access to and better quality education.
+Madeline joined HHF after working for the Global Business Coalition for Education, where she built a global network of youth to advocate for access to and better quality education.
 Previously she worked at several NGOs focusing on education and poverty reduction.
 Madeline holds an MPA in Public Policy from NYU and bachelor’s degree from the University of Michigan.